Natural Colours

 EU Draft Implementing Regulation Amending Lutein/Lutein‑Zeaxanthin Feed Additive Authorisation for Poultry

-The EU has proposed amendments to the authorization conditions for lutein and lutein-zeaxanthin feed additives, with a comment deadline of April 25, 2026.
-Manufacturers should evaluate the draft for technical specification changes that could necessitate adjustments to product formulations or compliance documentation.
+The European Union has proposed amendments to the authorization conditions for lutein and lutein-zeaxanthin feed additives, with a WTO comment deadline set for April 2026.
+Manufacturers should evaluate the draft for technical specification changes that may necessitate adjustments to product formulations or compliance documentation for poultry feed.

 eur-lex.europa.euEuropean UnionEuropean Union